BenetManzanaresSalor/TextRe-Identification/README.md

   At the end of the program, TRIR is predicted for all the anonymization methods using the best TRI model considering the criteria defined for the setting `dev_set_column_name`.
 This final evaluation is also stored in the `Results.csv` file as an "additional epoch".

 ## Examples
 In the [examples](examples) folder, a basic JSON configuration file [config.json](examples/config.json) and multiple Pandas' dataframes (in JSON format) are provided.
 That configuration uses the [WikiActors_50_eval.json](examples/WikiActors_50_eval.json) dataframe, that contains a set of 50 popular actors and actresses born in the 20th century.
 Background knowledge are the bodies of the actors' Wikipedia articles.
-Anonymized documents are the abstracts of the actors' Wikipedia articles protected using approaches based on NER, Word2Vec and manual efforts (see [our paper](https://link.springer.com/chapter/10.1007/978-3-031-13945-1_12) for details).
-Using this [config.json](examples/config.json) (command example in the [Usage section](#usage)), the TRIRs expected to be found in the corresponding `Results.csv` of the `output_folder_path` are (may differ by up to 10% depending on execution):
+Anonymized documents are the abstracts of the actors' Wikipedia articles protected using approaches based on NER, Word2Vec and manual efforts; and development set is a random 30\% subset of the spaCy-anonymized abstracts (see [our paper](https://doi.org/10.1007/s10618-024-01066-3) for details).
+Using this [config.json](examples/config.json) (command example in the [Usage section](#usage)), the final TRIRs expected to be found in the corresponding `Results.csv` of the `output_folder_path` are:
 | Method          | TRIR |
 |-----------------|------|
 | Original        | 100% |